 No. When you get a barcode from our company it will be yours forever, it will never expire.
 You can choose to use it however you want to.
 If the first product you use it on goes out of stock, you may wish to re-allocate the barcode number to a different product (your retailer will need to remove your first product from their inventory system so that there is no double-up of the barcode number).

 The standard size for EAN-13 barcodes is 37.3 mm x 25.9 mm.
 The recommended magnification range is between 80% and 200% of standard size – therefore the smallest barcode size should still be at least 30mm wide.
-We suggest that you do a practice scan of your barcode image before printing it onto your label or packaging (you can use a cheap scanning machines bought online if you don’t already have one).
-Note: If you need to get your barcode verified
+We suggest that you do a practice scan of your barcode image before printing it onto your label or packaging (you can use cheap scanning machines bought online if you don’t already have one).
+Note: If you need to get your barcode verified, please make sure that the barcode complies with the official barcode size standards).

 Because of this, some US companies took UCC to Court and received a multi-million dollar settlement.
 Under the settlement, all companies that had paid an annual membership fee to UCC before 28th August 2002 could now enjoy free membership of UCC, and no longer had to pay any membership fees.